aosabook/500lines/functionalDB/chapter.md

 There are a couple of interesting patterns used in this constructor function:

 * We use Clojure’s _Design by Contract_ [ADD REF HERE] pattern to validate that the cardinality parameter is a permissible value
-* We also use Clojure’s destructuring mechanism to provide a default value of *:db/single* if one is not given
+* We use Clojure’s destructuring mechanism to provide a default value of *:db/single* if one is not given
+* We use Clojure’s metadata capabilities to separate between an attribute's data (name, value and timestamps) and its metadata (type and cardinality).
+In Clojure, metadata handling is done using the *with-meta* (setting metadata) and *meta* (reading metadata) functions.

 Attributes only have meaning if they are part of an entity.
 This connection is done using the *add-attr* function, which adds a given attribute to an entity's attribute map (called *:attrs*).
 Permitting fast lookup of an attribute given its name was the the reason a map was chosen as the attributes container.